chrisluke/MotionOfTheOcean/README.md

 policy located in `Saved_Models/`.
 Make sure that the reference motion `--motion_file` corresponds to the motion that your policy was trained for, otherwise the policy will not run properly.

-## Training Models with Tensorflow 1.14.0
+## Training Models
-To train a policy, use `mpi_run.py` by specifying an argument file and the number of worker processes.
+To train a policy, use `train_model.py` by specifying an argument file and the number of worker processes.
 For example,
 ```
 python3 train_model.py --arg_file train_humanoid3d_walk_args.txt --num_workers 4